99.9%

 have made viewing some challenging baseball in

 2023 and 2024 more tolerable.
+For the

 self-proclaimed Best Fans in Baseball: The Show Me